 Troy City Council

-The City Council is the Legislative Branch of government and is composed of nine (9) elected members serving two year terms.
-Three (3) Council Members represent the city as a whole and six (6) are elected by the residents of each of the six council districts within the City of Troy.
-The at-large council candidate receiving the greatest number of votes in the general election is designated Council President.
-The City Council as a body meets on the first Thursday of every month.
+The City Council is the Legislative Branch of government and is composed of 7 elected members serving two-year terms.
+The Council President represents the city as a whole.
+The remaining members are elected by the residents of each of the six council districts within the City of Troy.

-The City Council works with the Executive Branch of government within the city to enact laws and pass other legislation that serves as a framework for the ongoing operation of city management.
-Vital to this process is citizen input and Council Members strive to be responsive to their constituents while acting in the best interests of the city as a whole.
-Much of the work of the City Council is conducted through the Committee Process and monthly meetings with department heads throughout the city.
-Taxpayers and residents are afforded a formal opportunity to voice their opinions by attending regularly scheduled public hearings before Council Members vote on local laws which change the City Charter.
+The City Council works with the Executive Branch to enact laws and pass other legislation that serves as a framework for the ongoing operation of city business.
+The work of the City Council is conducted through Council meetings.
+Citizen input is vital to this process and Council Members strive to be responsive to their constituents while acting in the best interests of the city as a whole.
 City Council Members are entrusted with the privilege and challenge of helping to improve the City of Troy for the betterment of all its residents.

 433 River Street